-- Collection Excellence a complete overhaul of the product development processes was initiated, involving significant investment in a new and modern information management system, "Product Lifecycle Management PLM", to reduce time-to-market and increase function integration and collection and garment quality.
+- Collection Excellence a complete overhaul of the product development processes was initiated, involving significant investment in a new and modern information management system, "Product Lifecycle Management - PLM", to reduce time-to-market and increase function integration and collection and garment quality.
 The first project implementation phase is expected in the early months of 2020. - Modelling, prototyping and sample creation activities in-house the most delicate and important stages of outerwear development have been brought in-house at the corporate offices of Trebaseleghe, Padua, Milan and at the Romanian production site.
-This has favoured and will encourage an increase in the quality of the garments produced, an increase of in-house know-how and a reduction in overall production times. - A new hub for collection development has been created at the Milan office where the key functions involved in collection design and development work in total synergy and collaboration. - Strengthening the quality inspector structure to promote continuous quality improvement, continued the investment in strengthening the team of quality inspectors who oversee the daily industrial, pre-production and production stages at sites where garments are made, including those of suppliers, ensuring product quality from the early stages. - Supply Chain Collaboration to strengthen collaboration and control of the entire supply chain, a project was launched to create a new collaboration platform that will allow Moncler greater visibility and control of all production phases with consequent advantages in terms of reactivity and operational flexibility.
+This has favoured and will encourage an increase in the quality of the garments produced, an increase of in-house know-how and a reduction in overall production times. - A new hub for collection development has been created at the Milan office where the key functions involved in collection design and development work in total synergy and collaboration. - Strengthening the quality inspector structure to promote continuous quality improvement, continued the investment in strengthening the team of quality inspectors who oversee the daily industrial, pre-production and production stages at sites where garments are made, including those of suppliers, ensuring product quality from the early stages. - Supply Chain Collaboration to strengthen collaboration and control of the entire supply chain, a project was launched to create a new collaboration platform that will allow Moncler greater visibility and control of all production phases with consequent advantages in terms of

+- reactivity and operational flexibility.
 The new platform will be open to suppliers with applications to communicate with Moncler in real time. - Manufacturing Excellence new methods, organisation and management models for outerwear packaging based on the philosophy of Lean Management were analysed.
-The adoption of the latter, in addition to making the production model more efficient and flexible, also led to the launch of "continuous improvement committees" to constantly improve operations' performance.
+The adoption of the latter, in addition to making the production model more efficient and flexible, also led to the launch of "continuous improvement committees" to constantly improve operations' performance. - "Demand driven operating model" to respond quickly and flexibly to changing market conditions, a revision process of the operating and planning model was launched to create greater coordination between market demand, production and distribution.